input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 6. GHCJS's support for Template Haskell hasn't been ported.
 GHCJS had its own implementation of an external interpreter (THRunner) which has been used as an inspiration to implement GHC's external interpreter (IServ).
-However, both implementations are directly incompatible.
+   While serving the same purpose, IServ is quite different from THRunner and can't be directly used as a substitute for it.
    Retrofitting THRunner into Iserv is our next priority.
 More details on https://engineering.iog.io/2022-05-17-javascript-template-haskell-external-interpreter

 7. GHCJS supported an extended FFI import syntax allowing Javascript code to be